Ondřej Žára, @0ndras

 MAGIC(generator)

-keyword defines an async function:
+The async keyword defines an async function:

 async function A() {}